-On the closing date the Buyer's Solicitor gives us a bank draft for the balance purchase monies and we hand over the keys and title documents.
+On the closing date the Buyer's Solicitor gives us a bank draft or electronically transfers the balance purchase monies and we hand over the keys and title documents.

 We will pay off any loans on the property and deduct fees and outlays as soon as the Bank Draft received from the Buyer's Solicitor has been cleared by our Bank.

 This usually takes five working days.

-GLOSSORY OF LEGAL TERMS
+GLOSSARY OF LEGAL TERMS